michaeladler/aoc-2023/puzzle/day20.md

 Reset all modules to their default states.
 Waiting for all pulses to be fully handled after each button press, what is the fewest number of button presses required to deliver a single low pulse to the module named rx?

-Answer:
+Your puzzle answer was 231657829136023.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Shareon Twitter Mastodon] this puzzle.